rjgameiro/muttley/README.md

 # muttley

-Found this code (written in 2010) on a very old backup, getting it on github for posterity.
+Found this code (which I've written for fun in 2010) on a very old backup, getting it on github for posterity.

 MUTTLEY is a 'device watch dog' AIX kernel extension.